citp/privacy-policy-historical/p/pr/pri/pristineauction.com.md

 ## Terms and Conditions

-Please also visit our [Terms and Conditions page](https://web.archive.org/default/index/terms-and-conditions) establishing the use, disclaimers, and limitations of liability governing the use of our website.
+Please also visit our [Auction Policy page](https://web.archive.org/auction-policy) establishing the use, disclaimers, and limitations of liability governing the use of our website.

 ## Your Consent